samthebest/dump/BasicSecurity.md

 ### 1.1.3 Rotation & Complexity (when to change)

 Since younger children will have data of virtually no value then start with simpler passwords.
 Nevertheless _some_ complexity is desirable to train the child from an early age how to use secure passwords.
 When the child gets their first bank account with online banking it's time to change password.
+Next should be 16, after 16 **only ever change a password** if it's believed it has been compromised.

 ## Multi Factor Authentication